HPSoftware/node-offline-debug/README.md

 ## Authors

-node_offline_debug was written by HP Software, with special thanks to [Dror Avidov](https://github.com/just2click).
+node-offline-debug was written by HP Software, with special thanks to [Dror Avidov](https://github.com/just2click).

 ## License